 This on site course featuring digital forensics expert instructor Howard Patterson will be held on MTSU's campus on March 19, 2015.
 POST approval is pending.
 This course is limited to law enforcement only; space is limited.
-Register here by February 13 to receive special early pricing of $75 ($100 after February 13).
+Register here ($100).

 In this course, with a mobile device in an office or field setting, the student will be able to:

-This 40 hour online course is set to begin March 30, 2015 and is a basic introduction to the intelligence cycle with more details soon to come.
+This 24 hour asynchronous online course will run March 30 - April 26 and is a basic introduction to the intelligence cycle.
 This course is open to analysts, law enforcement, and anyone interested in learning more about the intelligence cycle, but space is limited.
 Register here by March 1 for an early registration price of $300 ($325 after March 1).
 POST approval is pending.
 The course contains interactive virtual meetings with the instructor, Tennessee Department of Safety and Homeland Security Intelligence Analyst Misty Rose.

 FIRE's second annual Death Scene Investigation conference will be held April 22 in the MTSU Student Union ballroom.
-This event is open to public but will be especially beneficial to death scene investigators, first responders, law enforcement, medical examiners, district attorneys, and public defenders.
-Registration will open soon.
+This event is free and open to public but will be especially beneficial to death scene investigators, first responders, law enforcement, medical examiners, district attorneys, and public defenders.
+Register here.

 The 2015 Cyber Summit will be held in the MTSU Student Union Ballroom on May 5 and will address identity theft prevention, causes, and deterrents with scheduled presentations from the Federal Bureau of Investigation, Presidio, LBMC, Stroz Friedberg, and the National Institute of Standards and Technology.
 CEUs and CPEs will be available as well ($10 processing fee to MTSU).
 Register here.
 This event is free and open to the public.

 This on site course with one of the nation's leading experts in blood pattern analysis, Paulette Sutton, MS, MT (ASCP), CLS, will be held at MTSU on July 13-17.
 Co-author of the book Principles of Bloodstain Pattern Analysis, Ms. Sutton retired from the Shelby County Medical Examiner’s Office and the University of Tennessee, Memphis in 2006.
 At retirement, she was the Director of Investigations and the Assistant Director of Forensic Services for the Division of Forensic Pathology.